I. C. Vissarion: Legacy

 Publishing samples from Vissarion's diaries on his centennial in 1979, Crăciun referred to his subject as an "entirely unique figure in Romanian literature.
 His life is a spectacular adventure novel and his work, with its unique flavors, is situated between oral storytelling, the kind one finds among rhapsodes at peasant get-togethers, and a depiction of modern man's life, in the era of space flight."
-This was followed in 1983 by a collection of Vissarion's selected works, curated by Crăciun and Viorica Florea for Editura Minerva.
+As part of the Cîntarea României festival, 1981 edition, Târgoviște's House of Culture performed a short play based on Vissarion's stories, but the dramatization itself was seen by critics as "failed".
+This effort was followed in 1983 by a collection of his selected works, curated by Crăciun and Viorica Florea for Editura Minerva.
 In 1982, after decades of working as a clerk, his daughter Cornelia escaped to West Germany, and found employment at Radio Free Europe; she debuted as a poet in 1986, thereafter acquiring fame as the author of anti-communist essays, in which she inserted recollections about her father and peasant life in general.
 Though still represented in 4th-year literature textbooks with the story Plăvanii ("The Hoary Ones"), by 2008 Vissarion Sr had joined the class of Romanian authors who "are unfortunately rarely read today".